 - When I had a fender-bender (small auto accident), I was thankful that I was not injured.

-Instead of focusing on the problem, which many times I can not change, I focus on God who can change everything into something good (Romans 8:28).
+Instead of focusing on the problem, which many times we can not change, we focus on God who can change everything into something good (Romans 8:28).

-Because it is hard at first to turn problems into praise, it is a sacrifice sometimes.
+It is a sacrifice sometimes because it is hard at first to turn problems into praise.
 We have to choose to do it even if we don’t feel like it.
+This truly is genuine worship.

 “Through him then let us continually offer up a sacrifice of praise to God, that is, the fruit of lips that acknowledge his name.”
 Hebrews 13:15